-2.4 Set Event Date(s)
+2.2 Set Event Date(s)

-Schedule your book celebration event date(s) with ample time to publicize the event so parents and other local school and community leaders have the opportunity to attend and participate.
+Schedule your book celebration event date(s) with ample time for books to arrive and to publicize the event so parents and local school and community leaders have the opportunity to attend and participate.

-2.5 Choose Event Venue
+2.3 Choose Event Venue

-Select the location for your book celebration event(s) and take into consideration venue costs (if any), hours available (including time for set-up and clean-up), space to accommodate the expected number of children as well as space for book display tables and activities.
+Select the location for your book celebration event(s) and take into consideration venue costs (if any), hours available (including time for setup and clean-up), space to accommodate the expected number of children as well as space for book display tables and activities.
 Make sure to follow approval procedures associated with different types of locations.